lejolo20/react-gallery/react-gallery-infinite-carousel/README.md

 - `thumbnailsOrDot` (boolean, optional): Whether to display thumbnails or dots for navigation.
 Default is `true`.
 - `autoplayInterval` (number, optional): The interval in milliseconds between autoplay transitions.
 Default is 3000.
 - `isAutoplay` (boolean, optional): Whether autoplay should be on by default.
 Default is `true`.
 - `thumbnailCount` (number): number of image to show in the carousel of thumbnails.
+Default is 3.
 - `showAutoplayButton` (boolean, optional): to show the play/stop button.
 - `showPrevNextButton` (boolean, optional): to show the previous/next button.